aliceroberts10/workshop-content17/2-second-week/projects/1-midvale-dmvc/README.md

   accomplished, start by creating a
   [new GitHub repository](https://help.github.com/articles/create-a-repo/)
   and pasting the link to it below.
+* Be sure to read the README from Roger in the data directory; it includes License and Copyright information.

 ## GitHub repository for this project